 Postpartum Family Planning

 PPFP can also be adopted to limit future births, a recommendation that should be included when counseling women with more children or older women.
 Moreover, the definition above carries programmatic implications: in order to initiate FP early enough to prevent an untimely, and likely unintended, pregnancy, programs must use new strategies to reach women.
-These strategies principally involve either community-based services and/or integration of facility-based services.
+These strategies principally involve either community-based care and/or integration of facility-based care.

 (Click here to meet Nurse Marian, who knows that the sexual and reproductive health needs of her clients come first.)